Case Study 2:

 My Leadership Philosophy

 Early in my career at Capital One and Adaptive Path, I discovered the power of intentional team building.
-With small design teams of 3 to 10 designers, I pioneered connection-driven approaches—team walks, shared meals, and spontaneous moments of joy outside work.
-These weren't just social activities; they were strategic investments.
+With small design teams of 3 to 10 designers, I pioneered connection-driven approach that weren't just social activities; they were strategic investments.
 As team members grew closer, collaboration improved dramatically.
 Conflicts diminished, learning accelerated, and genuine care emerged organically.

 At SVB, I witnessed a masterclass in people-first leadership through our founding Head of Design.
 During the challenging COVID period, she transformed team building into an art form.
 Every call—whether with designers, cross-functional partners, or bank leaders—became an opportunity for human connection.
-She'd pause to ask personal questions, introduce her chickens or daughters, creating moments of genuine warmth.
-Her approach was revolutionary: treating team members as whole people, not just professionals.
+She'd pause to ask personal questions, introduce her chickens or daughters creating moments of genuine warmth.
+Her approach treated team members as whole people, not just professionals.
 Years later, former colleagues still fondly remember her, asking about her animals and reminiscing about her leadership.
-This wasn't just management; it was a profound lesson in creating psychological safety and genuine human connection.
+This wasn't just management; it was a profound lesson in creating psychological safety and genuine human connection that fostered collaboration and laid the foundation for our team’s strength and resiliency.

 These experiences shaped my leadership philosophy: great design and collaboration happens when we prioritize people over process, connection over transaction, and humanity over mere productivity.